William Cole, 3rd Earl of Enniskillen: Family

 After her death in 1855 he married, secondly, The Hon.
 Mary Emma Brodrick, daughter of Charles Brodrick, 6th Viscount Midleton, in 1865.
 He died in November 1886, aged 79, and was succeeded in his titles by his second but eldest surviving son from his first marriage, Lowry.
-The Countess of Enniskillen died in 1896.
+The Dowager Countess of Enniskillen died in 1896.

+He owned a total of 30,000 acres in Fermanagh and Wiltshire.